zqfan/zqfan.github.com/_posts/2012-11-18-bootable-live-usb-driver.md

 ---
 {% include JB/setup %}
 ## License
-this file is published under [(CC) BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/)
+this file is published under [CC BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/)

 ## win32 image writer
 [download](https://launchpad.net/win32-image-writer/+download)

 There is just one thing you need to notice:

-when you change the *.iso to *.raw, imagewriter will not find it from gtk file selector.
-You just need copy the filename *.raw to the location.
+when you change the `*.iso` to `*.raw`, imagewriter will not find it from gtk file selector.
+You just need copy the filename `*.raw` to the location.
 Then, just continue next.

 But there is a critical problem: